 “Being disorganized is a huge waste of time.” says Jenn Wells, Jenn is a graphic & web designer who helps nonprofits and ethical businesses create change through strategic design. www.jennwellsdesign.com.

 Cristian Rennella CEO & CoFounder of oMelhorTrato.com, noticed that two or three people from the team were doing the same tasks without knowing it or that the same client was given different answers or that a client was offered more than once a significant discount!

-Ultimately, there’s no getting around the fact that disorganized small business owners are slowly killing their business.
+Ultimately, there’s no getting around the fact that disorganization is slowly killing their business.